-- 4.8.1 We will participate in county-wide and regional enforcement arrangements to share consistency amongst other regulators and enforcers.
-Where an investigation reveals facts of an offence enforced by other agencies, we will cooperate and coordinate with any relevant body to maximise the effectiveness of any enforcement. - 4.8.2 We participate in the Primary Authority scheme as part of the Regulatory Enforcement and Sanctions Act 2008, and follow any inspection plans issued by Primary Authorities as part of those arrangements.
-We will give notice of proposed enforcement action to relevant Primary Authorities before action is taken against organisations registered under the scheme, apart from specific urgent cases where this is not required.
+- 4.8.1 We will participate in county-wide and regional compliance arrangements to encourage consistency amongst other regulators and to share best practice.
+Where an investigation reveals information that could lead to further investigation by other agencies, we will cooperate and coordinate with the relevant agency to maximise the effectiveness of our advice, assistance or formal legal action.. - 4.8.2 We participate in the Primary Authority scheme as part of the Regulatory Enforcement and Sanctions Act 2008, and follow any inspection plans issued by Primary Authorities as part of those arrangements.
+We will give notice of proposed legal action to relevant Primary Authorities before action is taken against organisations registered under the scheme, apart from specific urgent cases where this is not required.